laurilehmijoki/lauri.lehmijoki.net/index.markdown

   A command-line tool for deploying static websites into AWS S3

 [HavaRunner](https://github.com/havarunner/havarunner) –
-  A JUnit runner with built-in concurrency support, scenarios and handy suites
+  A test framework with built-in concurrency support, scenarios and handy suites

 ## Articles
 {% for post in site.posts limit:4%}